MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Install_FirstUse.md

 Now that you've installed OpenSSH Server for Windows, here are some articles that might help you as you use it:

-- Learn more about using key paris for authentication in [OpenSSH key management](OpenSSH_KeyManagement.md)
+- Learn more about using key pairs for authentication in [OpenSSH key management](OpenSSH_KeyManagement.md)
 - Learn more about the [OpenSSH Server configuration for Windows Server and Windows](OpenSSH_Server_Configuration.md)
 - Win32/OpenSSH